xerocross/vue-hangman-2/README.md

 back in 2019 or so, here: https://github.com/xerocross/vue-hangman.
 That app doesn't build anymore even on my own computer because of updates to Node and to the app's dependencies.
 It is therefore deprecated.
-Here, I did not re-write the app from whole cloth.
-Where possible, I simply moved code over and made minimal changes so that it would function.
+Here, I started with a fresh Vue 3 project, but I did not re-write the app from whole cloth.
+Where possible, I simply moved code over from the old project and made minimal changes so that it would function in Vue 3.
 It is not necessarily intended as an example of JavaScript written as I would write it today (circa May 2023).
 The point of this is simply to fix something on my portfolio that was broken.